Sometimes life imitates movies.

 Robinson, who is 22 and one of seven children, also explained to DeGeneres that before he’d seen the Love, Simon script he vowed to never to take on another high school-aged role again.
 Clearly there was a deeper reason why it was important for him to break that vow.

-Love, Simon hit theaters nationwide on Friday and has been lauded for its heartwarming take on a rite of passage for countless teens around the world.
+Love, Simon hit cinemas in the UK on 6th April and has been lauded for its heartwarming take on a rite of passage for countless teens around the world.
 Considering the lack of LGBTQ representation in Hollywood, the premise is a welcome change in an industry riddled with problems.

 According to a GLAAD report published in 2017, only 23 of the 125 films surveyed in 2016 featured an LGBTQ character.
 Considering this information was aggregated from seven major studios ...something definitely doesn’t add up.